Papas con Mote Chilean Wheatberry and Potato

 How do I get a mote in the US?

-The equivalent in the US is wheat berries, but it is not processed in the same way, and the most similar grain is barley.
-You can buy the Quaker brand in all supermarkets in the breakfast section, do not follow the instructions on the package.
+The equivalent in the US is wheat berries, but they are not processed similarly, and the most similar grain is barley.
+You can buy the Quaker brand in the breakfast section of all supermarkets; do not follow the instructions on the package.
 You have to cook it much less, about 10-15 minutes, to have a good consistency.

 I have leftover Mote.
 In what other dishes can I use it?